robtweed/mg-showcase/INSTALL.md

 ## Building the Container

-Before building the containers, first ensure that you are in the *dockerfiles* directory of the repository.
+Before building the containers, first ensure that you are in the root directory of the repository.

 For example, if you cloned the *mg-showcase* repository to your root folder:

-        cd ~/mg-showcase/dockerfiles
+        cd ~/mg-showcase

 To build the Container:

-        docker build -t mg-showcase -f iris/arm64/Dockerfile .
+        docker build -t mg-showcase -f dockerfiles/iris/arm64/Dockerfile .

 Feel free to change the container name to something other than *mg-showcase*.
 However, our examples and documentation will assume you've used this name.

+Note: you'll experience a delay towards the end of the build whilst some IRIS code is invoked to customise the container and it will appear to sit doing nothing for a while.
+This is perfectly normal behaviour: be patient and let it finish.

 ## Running the Container